acelyaltun/acelyaltun.github.io/_pages/research.md

 ## Working Papers

+**Fig Gardens in Syria: Legacies of Repression on Dissent and Insurgency**

-**Tracing Autocrats: Rethinking Repertoire of Repression and Measurement**
+**Tracing Autocrats: Rethinking Repertoire of Repression and Threat Perceptions**
 - Ione E. Curtis Graduate Research Grant (2026-2027), University of Washington

 ## Master's Thesis